ruby-next/ruby-next/README.md

 Ruby Next only refines core classes if necessary; thus, this line wouldn't have any effect in the edge Ruby.

+**NOTE:** Even if the runtime already contains a monkey-patch with the backported functionality, we consider the method as _dirty_ and activate the refinement for it.
+Thus, you always have a predictable behaviour.
+That's why we recommend using refinements for gems development.

 Alternatively, you can go with monkey-patches.
 Just add this line:

 ```ruby